 Despite these challenges, most expect Florida’s share of the EB-5 pie to continue to grow.
 While gateway cities like New York and Los Angeles have secured the most EB-5 funding, certain compelling characteristics of Florida are attracting an increased share of these funds.
 For instance, Florida can offer investors larger tracts of land closer to major population centers than can be found in New York or Los Angeles.
 This may allow EB-5 Regional Centers and investors to pursue projects that would not be viable in other areas.
 While EB-5 investments into Florida from 2010 to 2013 totaled more than a quarter billion dollars, many believe that the state could significantly increase this investment.

 Part of this growth in investment, some say, will come from attracting development from a broad swath of nations.
 Currently, investments from China dominate the EB-5 program.
 However, in recent years, there has been significant growth in interest from a number of South American, Middle Eastern, and other Asian nations.
 Florida’s ability to attract investment from these new sources of EB-5 funding will play a major role in how the program develops in the state.

-If you are considering becoming an immigrant investor to secure a green card for yourself and qualifying family members, work with an experienced Miami investor visa lawyer.
+If you are considering becoming an immigrant investor to secure a green card for yourself and qualifying family members, work with an experienced Tampa investor visa lawyer.
 The EB-5 program is complex and the investor will have to supply extensive paperwork and evidence regarding the investment.
 Mistakes made in the process can potentially jeopardize the immigration benefit.
 The attorneys of Colombo & Hurd are dedicated to guiding immigrant investors through the EB-5 process.
 To schedule a confidential consultation at our Orlando or Miami law offices or online, call us at 1-800-549-5523 today.